 The noise limiter circuit "chops" noise peaks received at the detector by means of a biased diode which becomes non-conducting above a predetermined signal level.
 When the limiter circuit is in operation, the audio output of the detector must pass through the limiter diode to the grid of the audio amplifier.
 The limiter diode normally acts as a conductor for the audio signal as long as the diode plate is positive with respect to its cathode.
-When a noise peak is higher in amplitude than the signal, it instantaneously swings the cathode positive with respect to the plate, conduction ceases, and that portion of the signal is automatically cut off from the audio amplifier.
+When a noise peak is higher in amplitude than the signal, it instantaneously swings the plate negative with respect to the cathode, conduction ceases, and that portion of the signal is automatically cut off from the audio amplifier.
 The point at which the limiter diode becomes non-conducting is made sufficiently high so that the diode will not clip modulation peaks and thus impair intelligibility, but yet low enough to limit the noise peaks effectively.

-3-7.
+3-6.
 AM/CW-SSB SWITCH

 This switch, when set at "CW-SSB", applies plate voltage to the beat frequency oscillator (BFO) to render it operative for the reception of CW or single-sideband signals.
-The beat frequency oscillator employs a Hartley oscillator circuit and is voltage regulated to insure high stable operation.
+The beat frequency oscillator employes a Hartley oscillator circuit and is voltage regulated to insure highly stable operation.
 The "AM" position of the AM/CW-SSB switch disables the BFO for normal reception of standard broadcast and AM phone signals.
-This switch also changes the AVC time constant for CW-SSB reception.
-In the CW/SSB position the time constant is made longer, to provide better AVC operation for SSB.